 Forensic accountants are retained by law firms, corporations, banks, government agencies, insurance companies, and other organizations to analyze, interpret, summarize, and present complex financial and business related issues in an understandable manner.

-Why would my accountant not discover fraud and financial manipulation when he prepares my year-end audited financial statements?
+Why would my auditor not discover fraud and financial manipulation during the annual audit of my company’s financial statements?

-The difference between the public expectation of the purposes and objectives of an audit and the CPA’s responsibilities under Generally Accepted Auditing Standards (GAAS) is referred to as the “expectation gap.”
-Audits of financial statements are not designed to detect fraud.
-However, should fraud be discovered during the course of a financial statement audit, the CPA must notify the entity’s management of the findings.
-The client engagement letter and opinion for a financial audit states that the object of the audit is to obtain reasonable assurance that the financial statements are free of material misstatement, not the detection of fraud.
+The difference between the public expectation of the purposes and objectives of an audit and the CPA’s responsibilities under Generally Accepted Auditing Standards, aka GAAS, is referred to as the expectation gap.
+Audits of financial statements are not specifically designed to detect fraud, but instead, to express an opinion on the financial statements as a whole.
+However, should fraud be discovered during a financial statement audit, the CPA will notify the company’s management of the findings.
+The client engagement letter and audit opinion state that the object of the audit is to obtain reasonable assurance that the financial statements are free of material misstatement, not the detection of fraud.

-What are some possible red flags that my business may be the subject of fraud?
+What are some possible fraud red flags that a business owner should be alert to?

-In many cases, the business owner or management may have a suspicion or feeling that fraud or accounting irregularities are happening.
-Some of the more frequent observations that lead to these “hunches” are:
+In many cases, the business owner or management may have suspicions that fraud or accounting irregularities are happening.
+Some of the more frequent observations that lead to these hunches are:

 - There is no clear separation of accounting duties.

-- There are significant transactions with related parties or suppliers who are unknown.
+- There are significant transactions with related parties or suppliers or subcontractors who are unknown or unfamiliar.

-- There is a distinct difference between an employee’s income and their lifestyle.
+- There is a distinct difference between an employee’s income and lifestyle.

-- There are significant and frequent adjustments made to the accounting records.
+- There are significant and frequent adjustments made to the accounting records using journal entries.

-Our firm can provide a review of your company’s internal controls in order to make changes that would lessen the opportunities for irregularities to occur.
+Our firm can provide a review of your company’s internal controls to make changes that would lessen the opportunities for fraud to occur.

-What might be the cost for a forensic accounting or economic damages analysis?
+What is the cost of a forensic accounting or economic damages analysis?